nikclayton/powercoders.org/site/content/city/istanbul.md

       The program is meant for refugees and disadvantaged citizens.

-      If you are eager to find your way to the IT industry, please apply on our website latest February 16, 2019 at noon.
-We can not accept any more applications after this date and time
+      If you are eager to find your way to the IT industry,

+      * please apply on our website.

       * Learn or improve coding March - June 2019